 Sava News, Events and UpdatesBack To News

 At Carl Stahl Sava Industries, our steel mechanical cable choices include 304 and 316 stainless steel and galvanized steel cable.
 Sava is both a wire rope supplier and a wire rope manufacturer that is able to work with exotic steel alternatives upon request, both stainless steel and galvanized steel mechanical cable offer distinct benefits, depending upon the application.
-Read on to learn the differences between the two types of cable wire ropes, and determine which custom wire rope will better serve your application requirements.
+Read on to learn the differences between galvanized vs. stainless steel wire rope and determine which custom wire rope will better serve your application requirements.

 One of the greatest benefits of stainless steel wire rope is that it is suitable for nearly any application.
 While it may have a slightly higher cost than galvanized steel cable, stainless steel cable provides customers with greater ROI and maintains its high-strength qualities over its lifespan under most conditions.
 While not as strong as tungsten or tolerant of excessive temperatures, stainless steel mechanical wire rope is an incredibly effective cable construction material.